 While the long-term effects of COVID-19 on the economy are uncertain and depend on how the virus progresses, the initial negative shock was the largest since the Great Depression.
-Due to their short reporting lag, initial claims for unemployment insurance (UI) provide timely information on how the COVID-19 pandemic and containment measures are affecting the labor market.7 In March 2020, job losses occurred at a level not seen since the Great Depression, with weekly initial UI claims spiking from 256,000 the week ending March 14 to 6.0 million two weeks later.
+Due to their short reporting lag, initial claims for unemployment insurance (UI) provide timely information on how the COVID-19 pandemic and containment measures are affecting the labor market.
+In March 2020, job losses occurred at a level not seen since the Great Depression, with weekly initial UI claims spiking from 256,000 the week ending March 14 to 6.0 million two weeks later.
 This rapid peak in UI claims dwarfs the Great Recession's peak.
 However, UI claims during the Great Recession rose much more gradually, taking more than a year after the recession began to peak and several years after to return to pre-crisis levels.
 During the pandemic, the total number of regular UI benefit weeks claimed peaked at 23.1 million on May 9, representing about 15 percent of the 155 million non-self-employed civilian labor force reported in February 2020, and has since fallen to 3.4 million as of the end of June 2021, slightly below their Great Recession peak (Figure 1).
-Some of these claims, however, have moved on to Pandemic Emergency Unemployment Compensation (PEUC) or Extended Benefits (EB), both of which provide additional weeks of compensation for unemployment insurance filers.
+Notably, however, the declines in regular State UI enrollments during this time did not reflect that some of these claims were moved on to Pandemic Emergency Unemployment Compensation (PEUC) or Extended Benefits (EB), both of which provide additional weeks of compensation for unemployment insurance filers.
 The regular State program data also do not include individuals receiving assistance through Pandemic Unemployment Assistance (PUA) in the CARES Act.
+As of May 2022, the majority of PEUC claims had been phased out following the expiration of that program in September of 2021.